vincent-chang-rightfighter/hackintosh-msi-GL72M-7RDX/README.md

 #  MSI GL72M 7RDX ( Also work GL62M 7RDX ) Hackintosh Laptop

+This repository has been deprecated .
+The new repository for GL62m 7rdx is at [GL62M 7RDX](https://github.com/vincent-chang-rightfighter/GL62M-7RDX-Hackintosh)

 This is an OpenCore 0.6.6 install for MacOS Big Sur 11.2 .

 This build is only for Big Sur, Windows 10 -> BOSD .